ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/msm.md

 ```

 Here is a [reference](https://github.com/ingonyama-zk/icicle/blob/77a7613aa21961030e4e12bf1c9a78a2dadb2518/wrappers/rust/icicle-core/src/msm/mod.rs#L108) to the code which automatically sets the batch size.
 For more MSM examples have a look [here](https://github.com/ingonyama-zk/icicle/blob/77a7613aa21961030e4e12bf1c9a78a2dadb2518/examples/rust/msm/src/main.rs#L1).

+## Parameters for optimal performance

+Please reffer to the [primitive description](../primitives/msm.md#choosing-optimal-parameters)

 ## Support for G2 group